How to stop being a people-pleaser and set boundaries

 When to Seek Help for People-Pleasing

 If you think you might be a people pleaser or if you struggle to change people-pleasing tendencies, seeking out a professional therapist may be the best course of action.
-A therapist can help you explore the root causes, understand why the tendencies began, and offer guidance on a healthier coping mechanism.
+A therapist can help you explore the root causes, understand why the tendencies began, and offer guidance on building healthier habits in your relationships.

 Therapy can enhance self-awareness, provide adaptive ways to handle stress or uncertainty, and build healthier habits such as assertive communication.
 In the long run, breaking free from people-pleasing is about more than just setting boundaries; it’s about balancing your needs with other people’s needs in a way that allows you to reclaim your well-being and live a rich, full, and authentic life.